Makrinitsa Pelion, or else the “Balcony of Pelion”, is one of the most beautiful and traditional villages on the mountain.

 Agios Ioannis Church and Fountain

-• Agios Gerasimos Monastery
+Monastery of Agios Gerasimos

-Find the community cafe ‘Theofilos’, right on the main square in Makrinitsa, and admire the famous wall painting (1910) by the naïve folkloristic artist Theofilos.
-The painting depicts a Greek hero revolutionist against the Ottomans back when Greece was under the Ottomans.
+Discover the community cafe ‘Theofilos’, right on the main square in Makrinitsa, and admire the famous wall painting (1910) by the naïve folkloristic artist Theofilos.
+The painting depicts a Greek hero revolutionist against the Ottomans back when Greece was occupied by the Ottoman Empire.
+In the cafe, you can also have a small selection of local traditional dishes like spetzofai (local sausage in tomato sauce and vegetables).

 Visit the Folklore Museum of Makrinitsa

+If you like folklore art and you are curious to see how Greeks used to live their everyday life then you should visit the Folklore Museum.
 The museum is housed in the three-floor Topalis mansion, close to the main Makrinitsa square.
 The mansion was built in 1844 and contains a wonderful selection of traditional costumes, old photographs, kitchen vessels, and items of daily use.

 Admire the Icons in Makrinitsa Byzantine Museum